- Home

 Another light and delicious dish that’s easy to whip up is this charred tofu, corn, and asparagus salad from Taste.

 Though this recipe involves marinating plain tofu, you might prefer to buy flavoured tofu to save time.
-Basil tofu, smoked tofu, and wild garlic tofu can work really well in this salad.
+Smoked or wild garlic tofu can work really well in this salad.

-The trick to making the most of the subtle flavours of this dish is to cook the corn, tofu, and asparagus on a griddle pan.
-Then, arrange everything on a plate along with rocket and baby tomatoes, whizz up a quick and tasty dressing using pesto, lemon juice, and olive oil – and drizzle all over.
-You can even grate some parmesan cheese over if you like.
+The trick to maximising the subtle flavours of this dish is to cook the corn, tofu, and asparagus on a griddle pan.
+Then, arrange everything on a plate along with rocket and baby tomatoes, whizz up a quick and tasty dressing using pesto, lemon juice, and olive oil, and drizzle all over.
+You can even grate some Parmesan over it if you like.

 9. Veggie fajitas